trinhxuann/deltadata/README.md

 join type, the tables being joined, and the column keys the join is occurring on.
 We can use this narration to ensure that we are getting the joins we are expecting.
-Once our relational tables are joined, we can proceed with QAQC-ing the dataset.
+Once our relational tables are joined, we can proceed with the quality assurance and quality control (QAQC) of the dataset.

 ## Data QAQC

 The package supports various QAQC operations that have been duplicated from or requested by the CDFW IEP surveys.
-I would like to incorporate operations from other surveys as well as part of a larger effort to create a more robust and standardized QAQC workflow that all IEP surveys can leverage.
+Ideally, more operations will be incorporated from other surveys as part of a larger effort to create a robust and standardized QAQC workflow that all IEP surveys can leverage.

 #### Checking outlying GPS coordinates